Welcome to a huge range of plant-based skin care from Green People!

 Is plant-based skin care vegan?

-Almost all our plant-based beauty products are vegan, except for a few which contains beeswax.
+Almost all our plant-based beauty products are vegan, except for a few which contains Beeswax or Propolis.

-To help you be sure the product you have picked is vegan-friendly our website features a helpful vegan-friendly product filter, and all our beeswax-free beauty products feature The Vegan Society’s logo.
+To help you be sure the product you have picked is vegan-friendly our website features a helpful vegan-friendly product filter, and all our vegan beauty products feature The Vegan Society’s logo.

 Is plant-based skin care organic?

-All Green People products contain organic plant ingredients and most of our products are certified organic.
+We use organic plant ingredients wherever they are available and most of our products are certified organic.

-The organic plant extracts that we use to make our natural skin care products are grown in a controlled environment where they are not exposed to synthetic pesticides, herbicides and fertilisers used in traditional farming.
+The organic plant extracts that we use to make our natural skin care products are not exposed to many of the synthetic pesticides, herbicides and fertilisers used in traditional farming.
 Organic plants are grown with kindness and respect for the local flora and fauna.